Tonkinese Cat Health Issues & Prevention

 Tonkineses are predisposed to several health conditions including dental disease, FIP, inflammatory bowel disease.
 Understanding these risks allows you to screen early, prevent where possible, and catch problems before they become emergencies.

-With a typical weight of 6-12 lbs and lifespan of 12-16 yrs, the Tonkinese requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 6-12 lbs and lifespan of 12-16 yrs, the Tonkinese benefits from care tailored to its physical and behavioral profile.
 For those considering the Tonkinese, the breed's combination of light shedding, high activity level, and known health predispositions forms the essential baseline for informed ownership.

 Health Predisposition Summary: Tonkineses show higher-than-average incidence of dental disease, FIP, inflammatory bowel disease based on breed health database data.
 Individual risk depends on lineage, environment, and care.
 Work with your vet to determine which screenings are appropriate at each life stage.